 Art and Architecture Program

-Creative Practice at the Juncture: Communal Isolation, Reopening and Art
+Creative Practice at the Juncture: Communal Isolation, Reopening, and Art

 Faculty Advisor: Award-winning video artist and writer; MFA, NYU Steinhardt School

-Research Practicum Introduction
+Research Program Introduction

 Project Topics: